neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

 # Question Answering: Sparse Transfer Learning with the CLI

-In this example, you will sparse transfer learn a 90% pruned BERT model onto some extraction question answering datasets using SparseML's CLI.
+In this example, you will sparse transfer learn a 90% pruned BERT model onto some extactive question answering datasets using SparseML's CLI.

 ### **Sparse Transfer Learning Overview**